 - Tinsel – cats love to play with it.
 But if ingested it can cause intestinal lacerations and even death.
 Be sure to keep tinsel away from all your pets.

-- Lights – dogs chewing on cords can suffer electrical shock and mouth burns.
+- Lights – pets chewing on cords can suffer electrical shock and mouth burns.
 The shock can even cause a heart attack.
 Keep these cords out of their reach!

-- Tree Water – The sap from pine trees can be toxic to dogs and cats.
+- Tree water – sap from pine trees can be toxic to dogs and cats.
 Make sure it can’t leak and that they are unable to access it.
 It’s best to make sure the container is emptied as you take down the tree.

 - Ornaments – Glass ornaments are very attractive to cats.
 They will bat them around and, unfortunately, sometimes break them posing a serious risk of cuts to their paws.

 - Chocolate – especially baking chocolate is toxic to dogs and cats.
 Even a tiny amount can be deadly.

 - Xylitol – this artificial sweetener often found in candies and gums can cause harm to your pet if ingested.

 - Grapes & Raisins – can cause acute kidney failure to cats and dogs.

 - Bones – especially when cooked can become brittle, splinter, and pose a choking hazard or cause internal damage to your furry loved one.

 - Trash can scraps – keep a lid on the trash can so that sneaky Fido can’t raid the trash.